 Preeti’s articles have been published in dnaindia.com, mid-day, IndiaAbroad, talkingcranes.com, The Scarsdale Inquirer and HuffPost.
 She also manages The Scarsdale Salon, a literary place where writers and readers meet!!

 Read more from her at preetiwhines.blogspot.com and follow her on https://www.facebook.com/greatbooksforchildren and https://www.facebook.com/pages/Unravel/590680347709491

-Preeti is based in Scarsdale, US and is currently pursuing a M.S. in journalism at the Columbia Journalism School.
+Preeti is based in Scarsdale, US and is currently working with Debtwire North America as a business reporter!
 You can also reach her at firstname.lastname@example.org.